 I often tell others that they should start creating something and put it out into the world.

 What we create can be anything.
-You can paint a mural, create a podcast, launch a service, start a blog, or write a book.
+You can paint a mural, create a podcast, launch a product or service, start a blog, or write a book.
 Whatever it is, I believe that when we create and put something out there, it helps us and other people grow.

 While this sounds simple, anyone who has considered doing so probably has experienced the incredibly vulnerable feeling that comes with the act of creation.